-Network policies can also be used to isolate workloads belonging to different tenants.
-For example, you can provide secure multi-tenancy by defining a tenant-per-namespace model.
-In such a model, network policy rules can ensure that Pods and services in a given namespace cannot access other Pods or services in a different namespace.
+You can also use network policies to isolate workloads belonging to different tenants.
+For example, you can provide secure multi-tenancy by defining a model where there is one tenant for each namespace.
+In such a model, network policy rules can ensure that pods and services in a given namespace cannot access other Pods or services in a different namespace.

 Connecting to a GKE cluster from inside Google Cloud

 To connect to your services from outside of your cluster but within the Google Cloud

 type: Load Balancer and a

 is created in your Google project and configured to distribute TCP and UDP traffic

 Connecting from inside a cluster to external services

 In many cases it is necessary to connect your applications running inside of Kubernetes with a service, database, or application that lives outside of the cluster.
 You have three options, as outlined in the following sections.

 |Stub domains||In Kubernetes 1.6 and later, you can configure the cluster internal DNS service (`kube-dns`) to forward DNS queries for a certain domain to an external DNS server.
 This is useful when you have authoritative DNS servers that should be queried for a domain that your Kubernetes pods must use.|